14 HOURS TO LAUNCH

 MARS ALPHA BASE, MARS

 “So how does it feel overseeing your first rocket launch, ‘Flight Director?’”
 Teddy asked, sitting down with some fake coffee in the expansive living space of Mars Alpha Base.
-Crewmembers behind him carried in delicate boxes, shipped fresh from Mars Base One.
+They had been friends since day one of training, making it through some awful low points together in a way Nicole would always be grateful for.

 “Not as exciting as my fourteen-year-old self thought it’d be,” Nicole responded, rubbing her temples with exhaustion, “There’s not a single thing I get to do except read from a clock and report altitude.”